julien6387/supvisors/docs/dashboard.rst

 ``DEPLOYMENT``

     In this state, **Supvisors** is automatically starting applications (here for more details).
-    Refer to the :ref:`start_sequence` section for more details.
+    Refer to the :ref:`starting_strategy` section for more details.

     The whole :ref:`xml_rpc_status` part and the :ref:`xml_rpc_supvisors` part of the **Supvisors** :ref:`xml_rpc` are available from this state.